Sundays

 Second Tuesdays, 1:00pm

 Circle 6 is a group of women who are interested in fellowship, thought-provoking discussion, developing close friendships and sharing Christ’s love through serving others.
 Please feel free to bring your lunch and come early for fellowship.
-This year we will focus on the Horizon's Bible study.
-"What my Grandmother taught me." by Merryl Beain.
+This year we will focus on the PW/Horizon's Bible study.
+"Finding Resilience, Joy, and Our Identity in Jesus Christ".
 Our mission projects include providing floral arrangements during Advent for the homebound of our church, recycling cards for St. Jude’s Ranch for Children, Least Coin, Georgia’s Friends food pantry, and Meals on Wheels pet food pantry.

 Thursdays